aurora-php/phphttpd/README.md

                      (defaults to 8888)
     -r, --router     A php script used as request router.
                      (defaults to the current executed script)
+    --doc-root       Alternative document-root directory
+    --env            Additional environment variable(s) to set.
+This option can be specified multiple times and the option value has to be in the form 'name=value'.
     --pid-file       A file to write the pid to. the file will be overwritten.
                      (default does not write a PID file)